Vaping in Youth

 Ethics and dissemination

 Ethics approval is not required.
-Findings will be disseminated via peer-reviewed publications and presented at conferences.
+Results will be disseminated via conference presentations and peer-reviewed publication.

 Read More